-Beyond Highway 1 on Scenic Highway 98 - Efforts are underway to prohibit the mailman from driving on the trail to deliver mail.
-Mayor Kant of Fairhope has promised to communicate with the U.S. Postal Service to require homeowners to relocate their mailboxes to the street side of the Trail.
+Beyond Highway 1 on Scenic Highway 98 - Efforts are underway to prohibit the mailman from driving on the Trail to deliver mail.
+It is against federal and state of Alabama law for motorized vehicles of any kind to drive on the Trail, including the mailman.
+The U.S. Postal Service has been reluctant to require homeowners to relocate their mailboxes to the street side of the Trail.

-New Trail Signage - new more visible trail signage has recently been installed in the city of Daphne, and will be installed on the entire Trail within the next few months.
+New Trail Signage - New more visible trail signage has recently been installed in the city of Daphne.
+Signage for the rest of the Eastern Shore Trail has just been ordered and will be installed on the entire Trail within the next few months.